gluchy1/gluchy13/README.md

 # Hi, I'm Michal!

 I'm a Computer Science student at PJATK, passionate about AI research and implementing physics into Python.
-Currently, I am particularly interested in MOJOlang development!
+Currently interested in MOJOlang development!

 ---